palantir/conjure-go/cj/README.md

   - StructMarshaler[T]: delegates to T's MarshalJSONTo method
   - StructUnmarshaler[T]: delegates to T's UnmarshalJSONFrom method
   - StringerMarshaler, TextMarshaler, TextUnmarshaler: for types with text conversion methods

+## Zero-Allocation Design

+The package's core innovation is the use of generic struct{} types as encoders and decoders.
+Each type encoder/decoder is a zero-sized struct<sup>1</sup> that implements TypeEncoder[T] and/or TypeDecoder[T]:

+	type String[T ~string] struct{}

+These struct{} types have several key advantages:
+- Zero memory allocation: struct{} has no fields, takes zero bytes, and is created with (*new(EncoderType)) at compile time, providing pseudo-static initialization with the syntactic benefits of an object that can attach methods.
+- No interface boxing: generic type parameters eliminate runtime type assertions.
+When the type parameter is more specific than `any`, the implementation can assert specific attributes of its receiver argument without requiring an interface.
+- Compile-time specialization: each type combination gets its own optimized code path without runtime checking or reflection.
+- Freedom to deviate from upstream JSON semantics: the conjure specification conflicts with default go behavior in a few situations.
+  In these cases, cj's encoding and decoding logic strive to match the [conjure-specified behavior](https://github.com/palantir/conjure/blob/master/docs/spec/wire.md#5-json-format) with more control than reflection and interface boxing can provide.

+When conjure-go generates code, it creates specific encoder/decoder chains like:

+	cj.ListMarshaler[[]string, string, cj.String[string]]

+This compiles to specialized code with no runtime overhead, unlike traditional interface{}-based JSON libraries that require reflection and heap allocation for type discovery.

+<sup>1</sup> The actual requirement is that the zero value be useful so composite types can instantiate it themselves with no input.
+If a type truly needs struct fields in the future, it can add them, but can not expect them to be set.

 # Usage in Generated Code